pleriche/FastMM5/README.md

 [gs-soft AG](https://www.gs-soft.com/)

 ### Licence
 FastMM 5 is dual-licensed.
 You may choose to use it under the restrictions of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence at no cost to you, or you may purchase a commercial licence.
+A commercial licence includes all future updates.
 The commercial licence pricing is as follows:
 <table>
 <tr><td>Number Of Developers</td><td>Price (USD)</td></tr>
 <tr><td>1 developer</td><td>$99</td></tr>